-Pacific College improves lives by educating and inspiring compassionate, skilled leaders of patient-centered, traditional East Asian and integrative healthcare.
+Pacific College improves lives by educating and inspiring compassionate, skilled leaders of traditional medicine and integrative health sciences.

-Pacific College is the recognized leader in delivering traditional East Asian, integrative, and holistic healthcare education to practitioners and the public.
-Pacific College is a catalyst for the adoption and expansion of traditional East Asian, integrative, and holistic healthcare principles, practices, and research, empowering individuals to gain and maintain health and enjoy life.
-Pacific College is revolutionizing the structure and economics of healthcare by bringing education and integrative healthcare to where people live, learn, and play.
+Pacific College is the recognized leader in delivering traditional medicine and integrative health science education to practitioners and the public.
+Pacific College is a catalyst for the adoption and expansion of traditional medicine and integrative health science principles, practices, and research, empowering individuals to gain and maintain health and enjoy life.
+Pacific College is contributing to the transformation of the structure and economics of healthcare by bringing education and integrative health science to where people live, learn, and play.

 All members of the Pacific College community embody the intention of improving lives exponentially by supporting health and well-being through our daily actions.
 We lead by example and by practicing the values of: